-Draghi QE talk pushes euro to 14-month high
+GLOBAL MARKETS-Draghi QE talk pushes euro to 14-month high

 6 Min Read

-LONDON (Reuters) - The euro hit a 14-month high and world shares pushed to a record peak on Thursday, as ECB head Mario Draghi said the bank would discuss the future of its 2-trillion-euro stimulus program at one of its next two meetings.
+LONDON, July 20 (Reuters) - The euro hit a 14-month high and world shares pushed to a record peak on Thursday, as ECB head Mario Draghi said the bank would discuss the future of its 2-trillion-euro stimulus programme at one of its next two meetings.

-The euro traded as high as $1.1630 EUR= from $1.1492 before Draghi began speaking, while bond and stock markets fell but then recovered as the European Central Bank chief also stressed a need for patience concerning its policy.
+The euro traded as high as $1.1630 from $1.1492 before Draghi began speaking, while bond and stock markets fell but then recovered as the European Central Bank chief also stressed a need for patience concerning its policy.

 A record high Wall Street opened little changed, as traders ignored the weakest Philly Fed business index reading since November and instead focused on a fall in jobless claims and upcoming company earnings reports.